ICanBoogie/Module/README.md

 ## Event hooks

-- `ICanBoogie\Core::boot`: Boot enabled modules.
+- `ICanBoogie\Application::boot`: Boot enabled modules.
 Before the modules are actually booted up, their index is used to alter the I18n load paths (if the [icanboogie/i18n][] package is available) and the config paths.
 Note that prototypes are reset and the [Events][] instance associated with the core revoked.